newmohib/PostgreSQLOptimizeQuery/README.md

 - For high traffic, use connection pooling to handle multiple client requests more efficiently.
 A tool like pgBouncer can help manage connections by reducing the overhead of opening and closing connections frequently.

 ## 9. Denormalization
 - In some cases, a denormalized table can be more efficient for read-heavy workloads.
 This involves storing redundant data to avoid expensive JOIN operations.
-For example, if you frequently join the users table with another table, consider adding some of that information directly to the users table.
+For example, if you frequently join the users table with another table, consider adding some of that information directly to the user's table.
 However, be cautious as this can increase data redundancy and complicate updates.

+## 10. Indexing Foreign keys
+-

 ## Performance Comparison (with and without optimization)
 - Let's consider a query that fetches a user profile by username from a table of 1 million rows.